Kreswell/kreswell.github.io/_posts/Scratch.md

 For years, I've been wanting to do more writing.
 I've always wanted to be more involved in science communication.
 In fact, I think I'd like to make it the focus of my career, if the opportunities arise.
 But even more than that, I need to write for my own sake.
 I usually have a lot going on in my brain, and it's usually a tangled mess of a few hundred different thought fragments.
 Writing helps me get these threads out of my head and into a more concrete form where I can start to untangle them.
 So I set myself the goal of writing 10,000 words in 100 days, with the intention of keeping the posts very short and very frequent, to try to create a habit of writing regularly.

 I think that, this week, I got hung up on trying to find the "right" topic for my next post.
 Since I want to write (semi-)professionally about physics and math, I've been trying to keep the focus of my current posts on those topics.
 But I think that, instead, I need to give myself permission to write about *whatever*.
 For now, any topic that comes out easily in a few hundred words is the "right" topic.
 Often that *will* be related to physics, math, or ADHD, but not always.
 Also, I should probably stop trying to start series of posts.
 This makes me feel obligated to follow-up in my next post, which can often lead to sticking points.
-I'm sure I'll circle back to follow-up on previous posts eventually, but, at least during these 100 days
+I'm sure I'll circle back to follow-up on previous posts eventually, but I don't need to make myself feel obligated

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjEzMzcyMTcsLTEwODUwMTQxMTcsMj
+eyJoaXN0b3J5IjpbNTk0NDY5ODMyLC0xMDg1MDE0MTE3LDIxMT
-ExNzA2OTkyNywtMjMxMzMzMDAyLDc0MTk2OTg3N119
+cwNjk5MjcsLTIzMTMzMzAwMiw3NDE5Njk4NzddfQ==
 -->